 - The Vassar community is global and we are enriched by the multiplicity of experience and culture that constitute our global campus;

-- Our living and learning practices must emphasize and create modes of cooperation, mutual care, and interdependence.
+- Our living and learning practices must continue to emphasize and create modes of cooperation, mutual care, and interdependence.

 In recognizing that we cannot all share the same physical learning spaces in ways we are accustomed, we affirm these commitments to the Vassar community: We will learn where we are and with what we have.
 We will teach where we are and with what we have.
 We will work where we are and with what we have.
 We will offer our support and compassion to each other in these endeavors.

 In the midst of a global pandemic, with its devastating effects on society’s most vulnerable, Vassar College affirms our commitments to both our educational mission and to prioritizing the health and safety of our community and the larger communities within which we live and with whom we have valued relationships.
-With the pandemic likely to persist beyond Fall 2020, the College must adapt to these new conditions that unsettle many of the longstanding practices of the residential liberal arts.
+With the pandemic likely to extend throughout Spring 2021, the College must adapt to these conditions that unsettle many of the longstanding practices of the residential liberal arts.
 Under these challenging circumstances, the value of a liberal arts education seems more important than ever, so we as a community must discern our way forward together, developing new pedagogies, practices, and protocols to support our enduring commitment to learning together.

-VassarTogether, the planning team that developed these protocols, focused on reimagining a return to on-campus learning that prioritizes campus community members and the larger Poughkeepsie/Arlington community’s health and wellness during the coronavirus (COVID-19) pandemic.
-We concentrated on establishing basic physical health and wellness safety measures that will ensure compliance with both the New York State Governor's executive orders, the New York State Higher Education Guidelines, and The Commission on Independent Colleges & Universities in New York guidelines for Creating Safe and Resilient Campuses.
+VassarTogether, the planning team that developed these protocols, focused on providing an on-campus learning experience that prioritizes campus community members and the larger Poughkeepsie/Arlington community’s health and wellness during the coronavirus (COVID-19) pandemic.
+We concentrated on establishing basic physical health and wellness safety measures that will ensure compliance with both the New York State Governor’s executive orders, the New York State Higher Education Guidelines, and The Commission on Independent Colleges & Universities in New York guidelines for Creating Safe and Resilient Campuses.
 This Community Care Approach emphasizes making Vassar a safe campus community that provides a robust on-campus educational experience.

-In order for this community care approach to succeed, students must remain on campus at all times in order to help minimize any potential spread of COVID-19.
-This restriction will be in place when students arrive on campus and will be reassessed as we make progress and head into Phase 3.
-All campus buildings will be closed to outside visitors (local vendors will need to participate in health screening like employees, and other restrictions will apply).
+In order for this community care approach to succeed, students must remain on campus at all times during the Spring Semester in order to help minimize any potential spread of COVID-19.
+This restriction will be in place when students return to campus beginning on February 1, 2021 and will remain in place for the duration of the semester.
+Campus buildings will remain closed to outside visitors (local vendors will need to follow state health protocols, and other restrictions will apply).

-Employees who can perform their jobs off-site will continue to do so, and those who travel to campus will comply with new testing, health screening, and PPE requirements.
+Employees who can perform their jobs off-site may continue to do so, and those who travel to campus will comply with all testing, health screening, and PPE requirements.
 We know these measures err on the side of caution, but they provide some access to our campus to the broader community, help protect employees, and give our students the on-campus college experience they long for and deserve.

 Campus Boundary and Community Responsibility

 VassarTogether discussed in detail the need to weigh the safety needs of our campus with our institutional values and commitments to the broader Poughkeepsie community.
-The community care approach described below strikes a balanced and measured approach for the Fall 2020 semester.
-The campus grounds, including the Ecological Preserve, will be closed to visitors from August 8 through at least September 7, pending consultation with county health officials.
-Signage will remind everyone to follow the campus mask-wearing policy and other health and safety protocols.
-Access to college buildings will be limited by card swipe to students and employees only.
+The community care approach described below strikes a balanced and measured approach for the Spring 2021 Semester.
+As in the fall, the campus grounds, including the Ecological Preserve, will be closed to visitors throughout the Spring Semester.
+Signage will continue to remind everyone to follow the campus mask-wearing policy and other health and safety protocols.
+Access to College buildings will be limited by card swipe to students and employees only.

-This approach, emphasizing the health and safety of both the campus community and the broader Poughkeepsie community, requires that students not travel off campus, including short trips into town.
-As we limit access to our campus for the Fall semester please be aware of the following guidelines:
+This successful approach from the fall, emphasizing the health and safety of both the campus community and the broader Poughkeepsie community, requires that students not travel off campus, including short trips into town.
+Students who violate this important requirement risk the possibility of being sent home to continue their studies remotely.
+As we limit access to our campus for the Spring Semester, please be aware of the following guidelines:

 Campus Entry Guidelines

 Students, faculty/faculty families, and employees/employee families should have their IDs at all times while on campus.
-IDs are the only way that you will be able to access buildings on campus.
+IDs are the only way to access buildings on campus.
 Signage regarding ID requirements will be prominently displayed at campus entries (sidewalk and roadway) throughout the campus, and a written message to the Vassar community will reinforce this policy.

 All buildings will have card readers.
-Additional card readers will be placed at residence halls and other locations.
 Maps will show card reader locations throughout campus for easier access.